Hungarians in Ukraine: Situation of Hungarians in independent Ukraine

 Hungary was the first country to recognize Ukraine's independence. Árpád Göncz, who was president of Hungary at the time, was invited to visit the region, and a joint declaration, followed in December 1991 by a state treaty, acknowledged that the ethnic Hungarian minority had collective as well as individual rights.
 The treaty provided for the preservation of their ethnic, cultural, linguistic, and religious identities; education at all levels in the mother tongue; and the ethnic Hungarians' participation in local authorities charged with minority affairs.

-It is quite common among the Hungarian minority in Ukraine holds besides Ukrainian citizenship also Hungarian citizenship, although currently Ukrainian law does not recognise dual citizenship.
+It is quite common among the Hungarian minority in Ukraine to hold both Ukrainian citizenship and Hungarian citizenship, although currently Ukrainian law does not recognise dual citizenship.

-In the 2014 European Parliament election in Hungary Andrea Bocskor who lives in Ukraine (in the city Berehove) was elected into the European Parliament (for Fidesz).
-Hence, Bocskor, who is ethnically Hungarian and a citizen of Hungary, became the first elected member of the European Parliament who additionally holds a Ukrainian passport.
+In the 2014 European Parliament election in Hungary, Andrea Bocskor, a resident of Berehove, Ukraine, was elected to the European Parliament as a member of the Hungarian political party Fidesz.
+Hence, Bocskor, who is ethnically Hungarian and a Hungarian citizen, became the first elected member of the European Parliament who holds a Ukrainian passport.

-Since 2017, the Hungary–Ukraine relations rapidly deteriorated over the issue of Ukraine's education law.
-Ukraine's 2017 education law makes Ukrainian the required language of primary education in state schools from grade five.
-László Brenzovics, the only ethnic Hungarian in the Supreme Council of Ukraine, said that "There is a sort of purposeful policy, which besides narrowing the rights of all minorities, tries to portray the Hungarian minority as the enemy in Ukrainian public opinion."
-The situation since then has been ongoing in problem, as Hungary continues to block Ukraine's attempt to integrate within the EU and NATO over disputes on minority rights.
+Relations between Hungary and Ukraine rapidly deteriorated over the issue of Ukraine's 2017 education law, which made Ukrainian the required language of primary education in state schools from grade five.
+Hungary has since continued to block Ukraine's attempt to integrate into the European Union and NATO, over disputes on minority rights.

+In July 2025, Hungary imposed an entry ban on Ukrainian military officials amid a diplomatic dispute caused by the death of a dual Hungarian-Ukrainian citizen under disputed circumstances following his mobilization into the Ukrainian military.